allez-chauffe/marcel/plugins/README.md

     <...>
 }
 ```
-Your class should implement two function:
+Your class can implement two function:

 1. The render function: